 WHERE MEMORIES MATTER

-In the early 1960s, Lou Holland Sr., a hard-working farm boy from Racine, came to UW-Madison and instantly found his footing on the football field as a dynamic running back for the Badgers.
+In the early 1960s, Lou Holland Sr., a hard-working farm boy from Racine, came to UW-Madison and found his footing on the football field as a dynamic running back for the University of Wisconsin Badgers.
 After college, he found success in the financial world, becoming an investment professional and a highly respected regular on the long-running PBS program, Wall $treet Week with Louis Rukeyser.
 Later in life, Lou Sr. was diagnosed with Alzheimer’s disease.

 This prestigious award not only honors the remarkable Lou Holland Sr., but also exemplifies the passion and dedication of the entire Holland family.
-This award recognizes the work of a consummate academic physician in the field of Alzheimer’s disease.

 “It means everything to me to have Pop’s name associated with this amazing University, and to have this Professorship carry his legacy forward in our fight against Alzheimer’s disease,” said Lou Jr.